-Whether you have recently claimed your luggage from the baggage claim or if you are travelling with just carry-on items luggage, you will need to take an escalator or elevator to the floor indicated as passenger pick-up.
+Whether you have recently claimed your luggage from the baggage claim or if you are traveling with just carry-on items luggage, you will need to take an escalator or elevator to the floor indicated as passenger pick-up.
 To find your Peak 1 Express mountain shuttle, you will need to exit the building on the east side of the main terminal.
 There will be several doors leading outside so you will want to be sure to exit out the sliding glass doors that say 515 in white numbers inside of a blue circle.
-Our Peak 1 Express shuttle will be located at the second island beneath a sign that reads Mountain Carriers.
+Our Peak 1 Express shuttle will be located at the first island beneath a sign that reads Mountain Carriers.
 You will head to Island 1 where your mountain shuttle will be waiting.
 Your shuttle driver will greet you with a smile and will load your luggage for you so that you are able to find a comfortable spot on board.
 Once you have loaded the shuttle your Peak 1 Express driver will be sure to check that all passengers are on board before making the last leg of your journey to your mountain getaway.

 Tickets and Checked Baggage:

 If you print your ticket prior to arriving at the airport, you may simply walk in through either the east or west side of the terminal and head straight to security.
 This will cut down on the time it takes to navigate DIA.
 If you forget your ticket you may always locate the easy to use kiosks that usually sit near the designated carrier.